Second night of clashes and looting in Philadelphia after police kill Black man Walter Wallace Jr.

 Police Commissioner Danielle Outlaw launched an investigation, saying video of the shooting "raises many questions."

-The Wallace shooting came a week after an officer in Waukean, north of Chicago, fatally shot 19-year-old Black man Marcellis Stinnette.
+The Wallace shooting came a week after an officer in Waukegan, north of Chicago, fatally shot 19-year-old Black man Marcellis Stinnette.
 His 20-year-old partner, Tafara Williams, was also wounded.

 "When does it end America?" asked civil rights lawyer Ben Crump at a press conference Tuesday.
 "How many more Black people have to be killed because of police brutality, excessive force, bias, systematic racism, deliberate indifference?"